Constraining SMEFT BSM scenarios with EWPO and $\Delta_{CKM}$: Introduction

-Moreover, there have been anomalies reported from low-energy measurements.
-These are studied by Low-energy Effective Field Theory (LEFT) description of Standard Model.
-In particular, in this paper, we have considered the beta decay and other semileptonic processes that contribute to the $\Delta_{CKM}$ anomaly in the LEFT basis.
-Since $\Delta_{CKM}$ and electro-weak precision tests crucially depend on the measured value of $G_F$, though at different scales, these measurements are connected and have to be taken together while constraining the New Physics.
-To that end, we match these LEFT operators with SMEFT at 1-loop at $Z$ boson scale and obtain experimental constraints on the Wilson Coefficients (WCs) of the dimension-6 SMEFT operators.
+Apart from this, anomalies have been reported in low-energy measurements.
+These are studied using Low-energy Effective Field Theory (LEFT) description of the Standard Model.
+In particular, in this study, we have considered the beta decay and other semileptonic processes that contribute to the deviation in first row unitarity of the $CKM$ matrix ($|V_{ud}|^2 + |V_{us}|^2 - 1)$, neglecting the tiny $|V_{ub}|^2$ contributions) in the LEFT basis.
+Also known as $\Delta_{CKM}$ or Cabibbo anomaly, this quantity shows a discrepancy of 2$\sigma$.
+Since $\Delta_{CKM}$ and electro-weak precision tests crucially depend on the measured value of $G_F$, albeit at different scales, these measurements are connected and have to be taken together while constraining any New Physics.
+To that end, we match these LEFT operators with SMEFT at 1-loop at the $Z$ boson scale and obtain experimental constraints on the Wilson Coefficients (WCs) of the dimension-6 SMEFT operators.